Lifetime transfers: loss to estate greater than the value of property given

 - the transfer reduces the value of property retained by the transferor, or

-- the transferor pays the tax on the transfer and so grossing up (IHTM14593) is necessary (this cannot apply to PETs (IHTM04057).
+- the transferor pays the tax on the transfer and so what is known as grossing up (IHTM14593) is necessary (this cannot apply to potentially exempt transfers (IHTM04057).

-The value of a half share is usually less than an arithmetic half of the whole.
-If a half share is valued at £90,000, the loss to A’s estate (the difference between the value of the whole and of the half retained) is £110,000 which is greater than the value of the half share given.
+The value of a one half share is usually less than an arithmetic half of the whole.
+If a one half share is valued at £90,000, the loss to Alice’s estate (the difference between the value of the whole and of the half retained) is £110,000 which is greater than the value of the one half share given.

-A owns 60 shares in X Ltd. The issued capital of X Ltd is 100 shares so A has control of the company.
-A gives 20 shares to B.
+Bernard owns 60 shares in ABC Ltd. The issued capital of ABC Ltd is 100 shares so Bernard has control of the company.
+Bernard gives 20 shares to Frank.

-As the gift causes A to lose control of the company, the loss to A’s estate (the difference between a control holding of 60 shares and a minority holding of 40 shares) is much greater than the value of 20 shares by themselves.
+As the gift causes Bernard to lose control of the company, the loss to Bernard’s estate (the difference between the value of a controlling shareholding of 60 shares and a minority shareholding of 40 shares) is much greater than the value of 20 shares by themselves.

 Determining the loss to the estate is more complicated where